 - Drawdown fees are levied each time you withdraw a new tranche of funds from the loan facility.

-The issue with fees is that, while the total cost might be small, they can quickly add up and make a significant difference to the entire project costs.
+The issue with fees against property development loans is that, while the total cost might be small, they can quickly add up and significantly affect the entire project costs.

-When Do I Need to Repay a Development Finance Loan?
+When Do I Need to Repay a Property Development Finance Loan?

-In most cases, the loan becomes repayable once the project has finished.
+In most cases, property development loans become repayable once the project has finished.
 Usually, that is by selling the property or refinancing.